Definition of SWOT Analysis

 - It takes into consideration both the internal and external factors affecting the firm.

-- SWOT analysis is an effective forward-looking planning tool to design the strategy of a business.
+- SWOT analysis is an effective forward-looking planning tool for designing the strategy of a business.

 - Both start-ups and existing business firms can use SWOT analysis.